Lux3n-git/luxclient/protection/citadel2.md

-### Extra Information
+-Tool durability will not go down when damaging a reinforced block -Because a moment passes between block break animation and reinforced block

-    -Tool durability will not go down when damaging a reinforced block -Because a moment passes between block break animation and reinforced block reappearing it is possible to 'reach' behind reinforced block.
+    reappearing it is possible to 'reach' behind reinforced block.
 The block will reappear before a player can fall or walk though, however -It is possible to double reinforce a double chest by placing it while using /ctf -Explosions will do one reinforcement damage to all blocks in blast range.
 This only applies to blocks that the explosion would have been able to damage had they been unreinforced.

 ### Acid blocks